Life Events and Changes

 If the beneficiary designated by you at retirement dies first, you should select a new beneficiary.
 You must designate a new beneficiary in writing on the form provided by SERS.
 Contact our office for this form or go to Account Login.

 If you die early in retirement before recovering the employee contributions you made to SERS while you were working and selected Plan B (Single Life Allowance), a refund will be due.
 In this case, whatever remained of the employee contributions would be paid to your designated beneficiary or estate.

 Death of Your Spouse

 If your spouse dies, it changes the beneficiary structure of your account.
-Please complete a Member Beneficiary Designation form, to update your SERS account information.
+Please sign in to Account Login to update your SERS account information.